junqing-zhang/junqing-zhang.github.io/_pages/research-group.md

 For more information please check [our university website](https://www.liverpool.ac.uk/study/postgraduate-research/fees-and-funding/scholarships-and-awards/the-university-of-liverpool-and-china-scholarship-council-awards/){:target="_blank"} and also the CSC website.

 CSC also has funding for visiting researchers, including visiting PhDs and scholars.
-The procedures may a little different.
+The procedures is a little different.
 Please contact us if you are interested.

 ## UK Jiangsu 20+20 programme for Visiting Researchers
 If you are PhD students or scholars in universities of Jiangsu Province, China, another potential route is the [UK Jiangsu 20+20 programme](https://junqing-zhang.github.io/posts/2019/04/blog-post-uk-jiangsu-collaboration/){:target="_blank"}.

-Please visit [https://ukjs2020.com/](https://ukjs2020.com/){:target="_blank"} for further information.
+Please visit [https://ukjs2020.com/](https://ukjs2020.com/){:target="_blank"} or contact me for further information.

 # Requirement
+## Background
+The applicant should hold or expect to hold a BSc or MSc degree in a relevant discipline such as Electrical Engineering, Computer Science, and Applied Mathematics, etc. Relevant experience in one or more of the following will be an advantage: wireless communications, software defined radios, cyber security, machine learning, signal processing and statistics, optimisation.
+Strong mathematical background and/or programming skills in languages such as MATLAB, Python, C++, R, etc are highly preferred.

 ## English Language Requirement
 English language test certificate (minimum IELTS 6.5 with no components lower than 5.5 or other equivalent English qualifications)